Where can I see Kangaroos in the wild near Sydney?

 - Location: Hunter Region of New South Wales

-- Sydney to Hunter Valley drive: Approx. 3 hours and 30 minutes via the M1 (depends on your destination)
+- Hunter Valley tour from Sydney: Approx. 3 hours and 30 minutes via the M1 (depends on your destination)

 Australian Botanic Gardens Mount Annan

-The Botanic Gardens is one of our recommendations to see wild Kangaroos near Sydney and this garden comprised of over 400 hectares of natural woodland, stunning gardens and open spaces making it a natural habitat for Kangaroos, other wildlife and birds.
-So, take a walk around the gardens and enjoy the mobs of Kangaroos making themselves at home especially in the grassy areas.
+The Botanic Gardens is one of our recommendations to see wild Kangaroos near Sydney and this garden comprised of over 400 hectares of natural woodland, stunning gardens, and open spaces making it a natural habitat for Kangaroos, other wildlife and birds.
+If you are planning a day trip to Southern Highlands, take a detour at Campbeltown to spot wild kangaroos at the Botanic Gardens.
+On arrival, take a walk around the gardens and enjoy the mobs of Kangaroos making themselves at home especially in the grassy areas.
 They’re a great many events and activities taking place daily, so check out what’s happening to make the most of your visit.

 - Location: in the suburb of Camden, an hour west of the Central Business District